observablehq/framework/docs/routing.md

 #### `docs`

 This is the “source root” — where your source files live.
 It doesn’t have to be named `docs`, but that’s the default; you can change it using the **root** [config option](./config).
 Pages go here.
 Each page is a Markdown file.
-Observable Framework uses [file-based routing](./routing), which means that the name of the file controls where the page is served.
+Framework uses [file-based routing](./routing), which means that the name of the file controls where the page is served.
 You can create as many pages as you like.
 Use folders to organize your pages.

 #### `docs/.observablehq/cache`